phrawzty/v6pinger/README.md

 The maximum number of targets to test.
 Note that v6pinger will fill the test series with randomly-selected targets if the `prefers` criteria doesn't produce enough targets.

 ## ratio
 A multiplier to determine how many successful targets are required in order to declare victory.
-A multipler of `0.5`, for example, would mean that half of the targets must be pingable.
+A multiplier of `0.5`, for example, would mean that half of the targets must be pingable.

 ## sites_age
 The maximum age (in seconds) of the cached *list* after which a fresh copy will be otained.